kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

 ## Custom labels and annotations on the Kiali pod and service

-Although some labels and annotations are set on the Kiali pod and on its service (depending on configurations), you can add additional labels and annotations.
+Although some labels and annotations are set on the Kiali pod and on its service (depending on configurations), you can add additional ones.
 For the pod, use the `spec.deployment.pod_labels` and `spec.deployment.pod_annotations` attributes.
 For the service, you can only add annotations using the `spec.deployment.service_annotations` attribute.
-For
-example:
+For example:

 ```yaml
 spec: